hemantksingh/messup-learn/People/Influence.md

 ## Align your goals

-"*If there is one secret of success, it lies in the ability to get the other person's point of view and see things from that person's angle as well as your own*" - Henry Ford
+> *If there is one secret of success, it lies in the ability to get the other person's point of view and see things from that person's angle as well as your own* - Henry Ford

 * Put yourself in the other person's shoes and try to think how they are thinking?
 * What are the questions brewing in their mind.
 How will they react to your suggestions?